 Nevertheless, if you wish to be successful at this job (and marketing in general) you will have to learn to communicate with different types of people and to adapt to their character (note: stumbling on random people while hunting for Pokémon doesn’t count as a form of conversation).

 Basically, there are three main ingredients that will allow you to establish a good rapport with another person:

 - Knowing your audience and finding the proper way to address it

 - Learning how to listen, being objective and stimulating further conversation

 Like most things in life, good communication is based on patience and respect for the other party.

-This is even more emphasized if you have a new website.
+This is even more emphasized if you have a new site.

 Compromise is the name of the game.
-You cannot beat a person with a stick until he gives up; in certain situation you will have to take what the other person is offering you.
+You cannot beat a person with a stick until he/she gives up; in certain situations you will have to take what the other person has to offer you.
 It is important to be a flexible negotiator.

 With that, we come to the next chapter.

 Before I mention anything else I need to emphasize that you are the one that needs to guide a person and lead him/her during the process.
 This means you are the one is going to create a bridge between the two.